11 Popular New Year’s Resolutions — and How to Make Money Achieving Them

 Read our tips for starting a new career at any age to help you get the transition started this year.

 Keep an eye on The Penny Hoarder Jobs Facebook page for almost daily new job listings.
 We love to find flexible, work-from-home and unique opportunities.
 This one for an emoji translator just might be the most 2017 job ever!

 If you can’t find what you’re looking for, you can always pitch your dream job to these awesome companies.

 If you prefer to work for yourself, check out opportunities in the sharing economy.

 Drive with Uber.
 You’ll set your own schedule and get paid to drive around town all day.
-Your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, and Uber charges a service fee (20-35% depending on your city).
+Your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, and Uber charges a service fee.